qubit999/pico-p2p-lora-chat-cpp-picosdk/README.md

 2. Open the project in VS Code and adjust `radio.setFrequency(868.0);` to match your region (default setting: 868 MHz).

-3. Select the correct board and port:
-    - Board: `Raspberry Pi Pico/RP2040/RP2350`
-    - Port: Select the appropriate port for your Pico 2W

-4. Upload the code to the Pico 2W.
+3. Compile and flash to your Pico

 ## Usage